rajshah5599/react-native-inputtext-roundconner/README.md

 ## Styling

 The components come with default styling that can be customized.
 Styling options include border color, background color, and more.

-## How to Use

-1. Import the components into your React Native project.
-2. Use the components in your JSX by providing the necessary props.

-Feel free to modify and extend these components to suit your application's specific requirements.
-If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

-Enjoy coding with React Native! 🚀
->>>>>>> d2ab4575 (version 1.0.0)